 where in the first line, we reduced the screening to only the imaginary part since the real part cancels out, and in the last line, we substituted $a \sim t_\mathrm{2DEG} q$ and $L_z \sim 1/q$.
 As we intuitively deduced above, the maximum gain increases with the mobility.
 It is also worth noting that it increases with carrier density.
 This is because the positive correlation between optimal drift velocity and carrier density, combined with the strong negative correlation between $\textrm{Im}[\chi^{(1)}]$ and the drift velocity, cause $\textrm{Im}[\chi^{(1)}]$ to decline with increasing carrier density.
 The peak gain's inverse variation with this imaginary screening causes it to rise with carrier density.

-We now turn to the cavity gain per unit length in the high-mobility regime, depicted in Figs.~\ref{fig:gain}(c) and (d) as a function of the drift speed $|v_d|$.
+We now turn to the cavity gain per unit length in the high-mobility regime, depicted in Fig.~\ref{fig:gaincavity} as a function of the drift speed $|v_d|$.
 This is determined by averaging the forward-propagating and backward-propagating waveguide gains:

 The fact that the waveguide gain is centered at $v_d = v_s$ rather than $v_d = 0$ breaks the velocity symmetry, yielding non-zero net cavity gain.
 In the low-drift-velocity regime, the linear variation between the waveguide gain and the drift velocity ensures that the cavity gain approximately features a stable negative value, roughly equaling the waveguide gain at zero drift velocity.
 As the drift velocity reaches the Fermi velocity, the waveguide gain's saturation causes the cavity gain to become positive and reach a peak, thereafter dropping back down into the negative range.
 This is because the negative waveguide gain in the negative drift velocity regime flattens and reverses at lower drift speeds than the corresponding positive gain in the positive drift velocity regime, causing the net gain to increase before the waveguide gain magnitude starts to increase again, thus making the cavity net gain negative again.
 A similar effect occurs around the waveguide gain peak ($v_d = 297v_s$ given our parameters), where the fact that this peak occurs at a lower drift speed for the negative drift velocity case than for the positive case causes the cavity gain to exhibit a biphasic peak and shift from negative to positive net gain.